raphael-susewind/india-religion-politics/wbrolls2014/README.md

 age_*_avg_14 | Average age of electors estimated to be * (Hindu / Muslim / Christian / Sikh / Jain / Buddhist)
 age_*_stddev_14 | Standard deviation of the age distribution of electors  estimated to be * (Hindu / Muslim / Christian / Sikh / Jain / Buddhist)
 female_*_percent_14 | Percentage of female electors among electors estimated to be * (Hindu / Muslim / Christian / Sikh / Jain / Buddhist)
+missing_percent_pure_14 | Percentage of electors whose names could not be matched by the algorithm (one crude aggregate measure of reliability), discarding ngram matches hindu_percent_pure_14 | Estimated percentage of electors who are Hindu, discarding ngram matches muslim_percent_pure_14 | Estimated percentage of electors who are Muslim, discarding ngram matches christian_percent_pure_14 | Estimated percentage of electors who are Christian (be aware that accuracy of the algorithm has only been tested for Hindu and Muslim names, not Christian ones), discarding ngram matches sikh_percent_pure_14 | Estimated percentage of electors who are Sikh (be aware that accuracy of the algorithm has only been tested for Hindu and Muslim names, not Sikh ones), discarding ngram matches jain_percent_pure_14 | Estimated percentage of electors who are Jain (be aware that accuracy of the algorithm has only been tested for Hindu and Muslim names, not Jain ones), discarding ngram matches buddhist_percent_pure_14 | Estimated percentage of electors who are Buddhist (be aware that accuracy of the algorithm has only been tested for Hindu and Muslim names, not Buddhist ones), discarding ngram matches age_avg_pure_14 | Average age of all electors, discarding ngram matches age_stddev_pure_14 | Standard deviation of the age distribution of all electors, discarding ngram matches female_percent_pure_14 | Percentage of female electors among all electors, discarding ngram matches age_*_avg_pure_14 | Average age of electors estimated to be * (Hindu / Muslim / Christian / Sikh / Jain / Buddhist), discarding ngram matches age_*_stddev_pure_14 | Standard deviation of the age distribution of electors  estimated to be * (Hindu / Muslim / Christian / Sikh / Jain / Buddhist), discarding ngram matches female_*_percent_pure_14 | Percentage of female electors among electors estimated to be * (Hindu / Muslim / Christian / Sikh / Jain / Buddhist), discarding ngram matches

 ## Raw data